TikTok created an alternate universe just for Russia

 For all the concerns about the opacity of TikTok’s policies, Stamos and Krapyva both acknowledged that Russia’s actions had left social media platforms with few good options.
 Facebook and Twitter may have stood firm on censorship, but that didn’t do their users in Russia much good because the platforms are now blocked.
 While Google’s YouTube remains operational in Russia, there is a sense among observers that it could be banned any day.

 And other tech companies in the past have bent to the demands of Putin on certain occasions, such as when they removed an app backed by opposition leader Alexei Navalny from their app stores in September.
 (Google and Apple have since restored it.)
-Russia had ratcheted up the pressure with “hostage-taking” laws that put tech companies’ employees in the country at risk if they didn’t comply.
+Russia had ratcheted up the pressure with a measure U.S. executives refer to as the “hostage law,” which puts tech companies’ employees in the country at risk if they didn’t comply.

 The experience of some ordinary TikTok users inside Russia accords with the researchers’ timeline.